 What You Can Do

-There are several ways to help keep the threat of global warming to a minimum and protect our coral reefs.
+There are several ways to help keep the threat of global warming and climate change to a minimum and protect our coral reefs.
 Here’s how…